 3. Promote unique experiences for each type of traveller

 According to the Good Life Study, 85% of people are looking for authentic experiences to gain perspective on holiday.
 70% of people think that trips where they get new experiences are more important than those where they see all the sights.
 Ensure you create and promote different types of events, itineraries, tours, guides, maps and offers to cater for the unique needs of your international travellers.

 Content is king.
 Especially content created by third party sources.

 Start by enabling travellers to share their experience at your destination by creating a personalized hashtag they can use while talking about your destination.
 You can also use services such as crowdriff.com to discover photos published during visits at your destination.

 While recommendations from friends and family are important, third-party sources are also relevant when making travel plans.
 Nowadays travellers research a destination online before they book their holiday.
 They are looking at online reviews, accommodation websites and information provided by online travel agents.
 Ensure you provide travellers a platform they can use to review point of interests within your destination.

-See how Harghita City Council managed to attract visitors from five different countries by implementing the above recommendations.
+See how Harghita County Council managed to attract visitors from five different countries by implementing the above recommendations.